EXPERIENCED & TRUSTED

-There are a variety of filling materials including gold, silver, plastic and porcelain.
+There is a variety of filling materials including gold, silver, plastic, and porcelain.
 Reno Dental Associates will work with you to determine which material is best for your mouth.
 The tooth filling material options are dependent upon the extent of the repair.
 The factors include tooth location and cost.

 Composite (plastic) resins are colored to your teeth, creating a more natural appearance.

 White fillings may be less noticeable than other materials, but they tend to last between 3 and 10 years.
-In addition, white fillings are not ideal for large cavities because they may chip away over time.
-Warning: Your tooth filling may become stained from coffee, tea or tobacco.
+White fillings are not ideal for large cavities because they may chip away over time.
+Warning: your tooth filling may become stained from coffee, tea, or tobacco.

 Porcelain fillings are often referred to as inlays or onlays.
 Inlay fillings are custom created in a lab and then bonded to the tooth.
 They can be colored to match the tooth, and it is resistant to staining.
 However, they are about the same cost as gold filling.
 The porcelain filling technique typically covers most of the tooth, providing a nearly undetectable filling.